MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/manage-the-distributed-cache-service.md

 ### To perform a graceful shutdown of the Distributed Cache by using a PowerShell script

 Use the following PowerShell script to perform a graceful shutdown of the Distributed Cache server in order to move the cached contents to another cache host.
-Ensure that you specify the correct node to shutdown and change the script as needed to name the correct parameters for your organization.
+Ensure that you specify the correct node to shut down and change the script as needed to name the correct parameters for your organization.

 > [!NOTE]
 > There is no need to remove the cache host from a cache cluster if you use the PowerShell script in the following procedure to perform a graceful shutdown.